ReliaSolve/ASDP_Core_API/README.md

 The program **Speed_Test_Sender** pairs with the *Speed_Test_Receiver* program to enable tests to be run.
 The program describes its usage when it is run.

+# System network configuration scripts

+The **network_tuning.sh script** can be used to configure the network for the ASDP servers on a Linux system.
+It configures the MTU, the global receive buffer size, and the the global UDP buffer pool size.